 Natural carnauba waxes will always have a deeper shine (if you’re using a high-quality product).

-To increase the durability, manufacturers had to change the formula by adding polymers into the waxes, which reduces the amount of shine it gives to the car paint.
+To increase the durability, manufacturers had to change the formula by adding polymers into the waxes, reducing the shine it gives to the car paint.

 There’s no definitive answer to this question.
 It’s entirely your choice.
 Some people prefer longevity (durability), and some people prefer shine.

-However, if you don’t have time to take care of your car very often, choosing a sealant that will last longer is probably the best choice for you.
+However, if you don’t have time to take care of your car often, choosing a sealant that will last longer is probably the best choice.

-Long story short, if you want long-lasting protection, choose a synthetic car wax, or blend of synthetic and natural.
+Long story short, if you want long-lasting protection, choose synthetic car wax or a blend of synthetic and natural.